 When it comes to monetary policy biases, the BOE is much more dovish compared to the RBA.
-Governor Carney has mentioned that they’re open to implementing additional stimulus efforts to ensure that the U.K. economy is able stay afloat while the uncertainty surrounding the Brexit is in play.
+Governor Carney has mentioned that they’re open to implementing additional stimulus efforts to ensure that the U.K. economy is able to stay afloat while the uncertainty surrounding Brexit is in play.
 The RBA, on the other hand, seemed more upbeat with their outlook based on their latest meeting minutes.

 I’m looking at a potential short around the 61.8% Fibonacci retracement level, just below the 1.7300 major psychological resistance and descending trend line.
 I’ve got my stop set past the swing high and I’ll be aiming for the previous lows initially.
 Here’s my plan:

 Short GBP/AUD at 1.7275, stop loss at 1.7625, PT at 1.6725.
 I’ll be risking 0.5% of my account on this setup, aiming for a 1.57-to-1 R:R.

 As always, don’t risk more than 1% of your account on a single trade and make sure you read our risk disclosure if you’re thinking of taking the same setups.